 I don’t know what the industry average is for this metric, and it is also not a metric that I am focusing on right now.
 Please share your RPM of your site with me if you are tracking this metric.

 It All Comes Down to the Hustle

-November passed by with me in a constant state of flow.
+November passed by, and I was in a constant state of flow.

-I churned out so many words that it feels almost insane looking back.
+I churned out so many words that it feels unbelievable looking back.
 It’s also pretty cool to finally find the mechanism that keeps me going.

 I know it will not be easy, but I will hustle through the month of December to make sure I produce more words than ever.